embEDUx/documentation/src/usage/rootfs/configuration.yml.md

         +: "python"
         -: "X doc"
 ```
-This way, USE-flags **X** and **doc** are disabled system-wide, causing all affected
+The USE-flags **X** and **doc** are disabled system-wide, causing all affected
 packages to build without X-support and without the installation of additional
 documentation.
-The **python**-flag will be enabled for every package that supports
+The **python**-flag will be enabled for every package that
-it.
-For example, this might cause packages to be built with bindings for
+supports it.
+For example, this might cause packages to be built with bindings
-*Python* activated.
+for *Python* activated.

 ### Package-List and Package-Flags Section